-Turning away from the window, Rowland ignored Lucas’ glacial stare as he took to casually wandering about her office with his hands loosely clasped behind his back.
+Turning away from the window, Rowland ignored Lucas’ glacial stare as casually wandered her office with his hands loosely clasped behind his back.
 “Expect?
-Nothing really,” he muttered offhandedly.
-“It’s just that we thought it might be a good idea if you got together with Ethan Odam at Homeland Security before the President met with the Mexican ambassador and see if he has some thoughts on how best to deal with the headache Allen Devin has been causing us.”
+Oh, nothing really,” he muttered offhandedly.
+“It’s just that we thought it might be a good idea if you got together with Ethan Odam over at Homeland Security before the President meets with the Mexican ambassador.
+See if he has some thoughts on how best to deal with Allen Devin—and all the headaches he’s causing us.”

-Again Lucas didn’t bother to ask who the we were Rowland was talking about.
-Nor did she waste any time inquiring after what it was Odam would do.
-What she was aware of was that she was being played.
-Throughout the exchange, Rowland was being careful to ensure he never mentioned the President, just as he was doing his damnedest to keep from telling her any more than she needed to know in order to set in motion a plan ‘Wild Bill’ Odam had been sitting on, waiting for an event that would justify it’s execution.
-Her role in this farce was to put as much distance as was possible between the President and whatever it was Homeland Security was going to do.
-The only question she had for Rowland was when he expected her to get back to him with Odam’s answer.
-“No doubt you want an answer before the President meets with the ambassador.”
+Again, Lucas didn’t bother to ask Rowland who he was talking about when he said “we.”.
+Nor did she waste any time inquiring about what Odam would do.
+“I’m being played,” she thought.

+Throughout the exchange, Rowland was careful not to mention the President, just as he was doing his damnedest to keep from telling her any more than she needed to know to set in motion a plan ‘Wild Bill’ Odam had been sitting on, waiting for an event to justify its execution.
+Her role in this farce was to put as much distance as possible between the President and was any actions by Homeland Security.
+“No doubt you want an answer before the President meets with the ambassador?” she asked.

 “But of course,” Rowland replied without batting an eye.
-“Now, if you’ll excuse me, I need to warn Joiner to take great care in answering any questions he might be asked concerning this issue before he goes into the morning press briefing.
+“Now, if you’ll excuse me, I need to advise Joiner on how to answer any questions he might be asked in the morning press briefing.
 The last thing we want to do is tip our hand to Devin.”

 No doubt, Lucas told herself, Eric Joiner, the press secretary, would be kept clueless as to what was about to go down.
-His role in Rowland’s little scheme was to lay the ground for whatever it was Odam was about to unleash on the motely collection of volunteers who had gathered around a charismatic retired Marine colonel in order to protect borders the President and many in Washington had no interest defending.
+His role in Rowland’s little scheme was to lay the ground for whatever it was Odam was about to unleash on the motley collection of volunteers who had gathered around a charismatic retired Marine colonel in order to protect borders the President and many in Washington had no interest defending.

-After waiting for Rowland to leave, Lucas turned her attention back to finishing up what she’d been working on before heading over to Homeland Security where she’d re-enact the scene that had just played out in her office.
+After Rowland left the room, Lucas turned her attention back to finishing up what she’d been working on before heading over to Homeland Security where she’d re-enact the scene that had just played out in her office.
 With little more than a wink and a nod, she would inform Odam that he was finally going to be afforded the opportunity to take action against the Arizona Home Guard.
-He, in turn, would do the same, passing the go signal down the food chain until it landed on the desk of the poor bastard who’d actually have to up and go eye-to-eye with Allen P. Devin, USMC retired.
+He, in turn, would do the same, passing the go-signal down the food chain until it landed on the desk of the poor bastard who’d actually have to go eye-to-eye with Allen P. Devin, USMC retired.

 What would happen when that happened was not Lucas’ concern.
 Making sure there were no breadcrumbs leading back to her office if things didn’t play out the way Rowland wanted and Odam expected was.